Compare ETS

 Other Information

-The China national ETS has a multi-level governance structure involving three levels of government:
+The China National Carbon Market has a multi-level governance structure involving three levels of government:

 Municipal-level authorities: Responsible for managing covered entities directly.